-Temple Beth David’s Religious School is a diverse and caring community where students are inspired to develop a love of Judaism in its many forms.
+Temple Beth David’s Jewish Religious School is a diverse and caring community where students are inspired to develop a love of Judaism in its many forms.
 Guided by the values of Hesed (kindness), K’dushah (holiness), Tsedakah (justice/charity), and Limmud (learning), our purpose is to nourish the hearts, souls, and minds of our students.
 Our educational programs and staff aspire to provide a foundation for students to comfortably participate in all aspects of Jewish life.

 Sessions for Preschool – post Confirmation are held on Sunday mornings, September-May, from 9:15am-12:00pm.